-Name, Province and Country of Residence and Position(s) with the Company Principal Occupation, Business or Employment for Last Five Years Periods which Nominee has Served as a Director Number of Shares Owned (1) Hamed Shahbazi British Columbia, Canada Founder, Director CEO and Chair Mr. Shahbazi is a technology focused operator and investor with more than 20 years of experience.
+Name, Province and Country of Residence and Position(s) with the Company Principal Occupation, Business or Employment for Last Five Years Periods which Nominee has Served as a Director Number of Shares Owned (1) Hamed Shahbazi British Columbia, Canada Founder, Director CEO and Chair Mr. Shahbazi is a technology focused operator and investor with more than 28 years of experience.
 He founded TIO Networks Corp., a former TSX-V listed company, which was acquired by PayPal Holdings, Inc. in 2017.
 Mr. Shahbazi served as the CEO and Chairman of TIO Networks Corp. from its inception in August 1997 until its acquisition in 2017.
-As of October 1, 2023, Mr. Shahbazi sits on the board of HEALWELL AI Inc. Mr. Shahbazi owns and operates Impactreneur Capital Corp. which has more than a dozen investments in leading digital content, ehealth, insuretech and other technology inspired companies.
-March 24, 2016 to present 15,566,412 (5) 6.33%
+Mr. Shahbazi founded the Company and has served as its Chairperson, President and CEO since 2018.
+As of October 1, 2023, Mr. Shahbazi sits on the board of HEALWELL AI Inc. (TSX).
+Mr. Shahbazi owns and operates Impactreneur Capital Corp. which has numerous investments in leading digital content, ehealth, insuretech and other technology inspired companies.
+March 24, 2016 to present 15,350,928 (5) 6.07%